openvinotoolkit/open_model_zoo/demos/python_demos/im2latex_demo/README.md

 Options:
   -h, --help            Show this help message and exit.
-  --encoder ENCODER     Required.
+  -m_encoder M_ENCODER     Required.
 Path to an .xml file with a trained encoder
                         part of the model
-  --dec_step DEC_STEP   Required.
+  -m_dec_step M_DEC_STEP   Required.
 Path to an .xml file with a trained decoder
                         step part of the model
   -i INPUT [INPUT ...], --input INPUT [INPUT ...]
                         Required.
 Path to a folder with images or path to an